robzed/pizero_for_ukmarsbot/Documentation/Upgrading_the_operating_system.md

 # Updating the Raspberry Pi OS

 If you are running OTG, you need to make sure you have Internet sharing enabled.
-See Sharing_your_internet_OTG.md
+See [Sharing your Internet](Sharing_your_internet_OTG.md)

 ## Upgrading